dimforge/rapier/README.md

 ## What is Rapier?

 Rapier is a set of 2D and 3D physics engines for games, animation, and robotics.
-It is built in Rust by the [Dimforge](https://dimforge.com) organization.
+These crates are `rapier2d`, `rapier3d`, `rapier2d-f64`, and `rapier3d-f64`.
+They are written with the Rust programming language, by the [Dimforge](https://dimforge.com) organization.
 It is forever free and open-source!

 ## Roadmap
 We update our roadmap at the beginning of each year.
 Our 2021 roadmap can be seen [there](https://www.dimforge.com/blog/2021/01/01/physics-simulation-with-rapier-2021-roadmap/#rapier-roadmap-for-2021).
+We regularly give updates about our progress on [our blog](https://www.dimforge.com/blog).

 ## Getting started
 The easiest way to get started with Rapier is to: